 As a City in Nature, we will enable the community to forge closer bonds through active stewardship of the environment.
 NParks will be expanding its outreach programmes to communities, schools, and individuals to encourage them to become stewards of greenery and biodiversity.
-Communities can participate in the design, building, management and programming of between 2020 and 2025.
-This is the Parks initiative\, which aims to promote greater community stewardship in the management work towards the target of building
+Communities can participate in the design, building, management and programming of more than 50 parks in their estates between 2020 and 2025.
+This is an extension of NParks' Friends of the Parks initiative\, which aims to promote greater community stewardship in the management of our green spaces.